Mulago National Specialised Hospital: History

 Old Mulago Hospital was founded in 1913 by Albert Ruskin Cook.
 New Mulago Hospital was completed in 1962.
-The hospital has an official capacity of 1,790 beds, although it often houses over 3,000 patients.
+The new Mulago Hospital was built by the British colonial government as a parting legacy project.The hospital has an official capacity of 1,790 beds, although it often houses over 3,000 patients.
 In 2012, the annual hospital budget was USh33.2 billion.
 "Apparently, to run effectively, Mulago needs thrice its current budget."
 Uganda's first female neurosurgeon, Juliet Sekabunga Nalwanga, trained and is employed there.
 During the Entebbe Hostage Crisis in late June and early July 1976, one of the hostages, Dora Bloch, became ill and was taken from Entebbe Airport to Mulago Hospital.
 After the rescue of the hostages from the airport terminal during Operation Entebbe on 4 July 1976, she was taken from her hospital bed and was murdered on Idi Amin's orders.

 Mulago Hospital Complex

 Mulago Hospital Complex is a term used to refer to the hospitals on Mulago Hill and the adjacent and affiliated medical institutions that serve as the teaching entity for Makerere University College of Health Science.
 As of April 2020, the complex housed an estimated 1,800 hospital beds.
 These units of the complex include the following: